 Continuing Care Group is the final part of the patient’s recovery.
 This treatment aids the recovering individual to uphold their sobriety while also helping them to set boundaries with people in the families and friends groups to better help them overcome addiction.
 Care groups serve as outlets where the recovering individual can share their achievements and the challenges that he faces on the road to recovery.
 The schedule of meetings in continuing care groups depends on the preference of the members.
 Most of the time, it is held once a week and lasts for an hour or more.

 Its availability in a particular community depends on the patient’s location.
 If the patient is based in a large city, he may find more diverse support groups that he can join.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to an Intake Coordinator

 Benefits of Outpatient Rehab